 If you decide on a casual gathering, all you need to do is choose a date and a place and notify interested parties by email.
 However, if you want to have a bigger event that’s open to the public, you may choose to add to the excitement with extra features like refreshments, talks on gardening-related topics, or activities for kids.

 Just remember, the more you add to your event, the more work and cost it will involve.
 If you decide to include extra features, ask your fellow group members to share the swap host responsibilities so you don’t have to handle all the work yourself.

 3. Gather Seeds

-- Local Gardeners.
-Let gardeners in your area know about the seed swap in advance through the same channels you used to find volunteers.
-If you put out the word at the end of the summer before you plan to hold your seed exchange, gardeners should have a chance to collect and save seeds from their crops.
+Let other gardeners in your area know about the seed swap in advance through the same channels you used to connect with your core group.
+If you start putting the word out at the end of the summer before you plan to hold your seed exchange, gardeners should have a chance to collect and save seeds from their crops.

 4. Find a Venue

 If you’re planning a small, informal event, you can easily hold your exchange in someone’s home or garden.
 For a larger seed exchange with multiple tables, speakers, and other activities, you need a larger space — ideally one that’s free or very cheap to rent.

 Possible locations include a church hall or basement, a community center, a meeting room at a public library, a school, or a large outdoor area such as a park — preferably with covered pavilions or rented tents in case of rain.

 Before reserving a space, check it out carefully.
 Consider how many people it can hold, wheelchair accessibility, parking, bathrooms, and other features like electricity or kitchen facilities.
 Also, consider whether you would need to provide any extra equipment, such as chairs and tables, audio-visual gear, or equipment for cooking and serving food.